 Poultry Farming Ideas in Nigeria

-There are different poultry farming ideas you can go into in Nigeria as a Nigerian youth.
+Here are many poultry farming ideas you can go into in Nigeria as a youth.
 These are:

 5. Turkey Farming